 Seminars, three hours per week

-- Semester two: One written test (25%), one aural (10%), one oral test (20%), one dossier mark (10%).
+- Semester two: One written test (25%), one aural (10%), one oral test (20%), one independent learning dossier (20%).
 Listening assessment will take place in the week before the Easter break (normally week 7 or 8); oral and written assessments will normally be scheduled during weeks 11 and 12.

 Nature and timing of feedback